-Attendees will better understand some of the fundamental drivers that are already affecting today’s power markets and that will have an even greater impact tomorrow.
+Attendees will better understand some of the fundamental drivers that are already affecting today’s power markets and that will have an even greater impact in the near future.

-They’ll understand some of the less visible linkages influencing the costs of electricity and some of the global trends that will shortly affect their energy buying decisions.
+They’ll understand some of the less visible linkages influencing the costs of electricity and some of the global trends that are already affecting their energy buying decisions in the Northeast.

 Why is this topic so timely for energy professionals?